earthcubeprojects-chords/chords/_pages/jetstream.md

 - 1 VM backup snapshot per instance,
 - 1 small 10 GB disk external storage volume.

-## How to enroll in the Jetstream Trial Allocation:
+## How to enroll in the Jetstream Trial Allocation

 1. Go to the [XSEDE portal](https://portal.xsede.org)